mmcgraw74/Tektronix-4041-GPIB-Controller/4041 ROMs/README.md

 .BIN file is the binary image for either a single ROM or the byte shuffled 16bit ROM image for disassembly

+Checksums are as reported by the Data I/O

 | ROM Pack Label | Left ROM P/N  | Checksum | Right ROM P/N | Checksum |
 |:-----------------:|----------|----------|----------|----------|
 | Graphics ROMs v2.1 B020801 | <p>160-1755-01 | <p>96F5 | <p>160-1756-01 | <p>2071</p> |